charanatk/storyboard/storyboard/README.md

-# CFSpringBootPostgreSQL
+# CFSpringBootMySQL
-Cloud Foundry Application with Spring Boot and PostgreSQL
+Cloud Foundry Application with Spring Boot and MySQL

-Source Code for Traning: https://www.udemy.com/learn-to-develop-for-cloud-with-pivotal-cloud-foundry/